flutter/website/src/docs/development/ui/actions_and_shortcuts.md

 independent.

 Intents configure an action so that the same action can serve multiple uses.
-An example of this is the `DirectionalFocusIntent`, which takes a direction to move the focus in, allowing the `DirectionalFocusAction` to know which direction to move the focus.
+An example of this is `DirectionalFocusIntent`, which takes a direction to move the focus in, allowing the `DirectionalFocusAction` to know which direction to move the focus.
 Just be careful: don't pass state in the `Intent` that applies to all  invocations of an `Action`: that kind of state should be passed to the